Planning Your Day with Excel 2010’s NOW, TIME, and TIMEVALUE Functions

-Excel 2007’s time functions enable you to convert text entries representing times of day into time serial numbers so that you can use them in calculations.
-Some common time functions include NOW, TIME, and TIMEVALUE.
+Excel 2010’s time functions enable you to convert text entries representing times of day into time serial numbers so that you can use them in calculations.
+Three common time functions are NOW, TIME, and TIMEVALUE.

-The NOW function gives you the current time and date based on your computer’s internal clock.
+The NOW function gives you the current date and time based on your computer’s internal clock.
 You can use the NOW function to date- and time-stamp the worksheet.
 Like the TODAY function, NOW takes no arguments and is automatically recalculated every time you open the worksheet:

 When you enter the NOW function in a cell, Excel puts the date before the current time.
 It also formats the date with the first Date format and the time with the 24-hour Time format.
-So, if the current date were July 23, 2009 and the current time was 1:44 p.m., at the moment when Excel calculates the NOW function, your cell would contain the following entry:
+So, if the current date was November 7, 2010, and the current time was 2:22 p.m. at the moment when Excel calculates the NOW function, your cell would contain the following entry:

 The TIME function takes the following arguments: